Nithya-sri-R/Nithya-sri-R/README.md

 I'm a passionate software developer with a focus on backend and full-stack development.
 I enjoy creating efficient and scalable solutions to complex problems.

 - 🔭 I’m currently working on a **Web Development**
-- 🌱 I’m currently learning
-       - Spring Boot for backend development/
-       - Cloud Services such as AWS, Azure, and Google Cloud/
+- 🌱 I’m currently learning **Cloud Services such as AWS, Azure, and Google Cloud**
-       - Data structures and algorithms to strengthen my problem-solving skills
 - 👯 I’m looking to collaborate on **open source projects**
 - 💬 Ask me about **Node.js, React, MongoDB, and Java**
 - 📫 How to reach me: **rnithyasri34@gmail.com**